 Step 1.1: Organize Course Information

-- Download the respective Course Design Plan:
+- Download the Course Design Plan template from the article.

-- Download the eCampus Syllabus Templates.
+- Download the eCampus Syllabus Template and begin documenting information, as you make decisions.

 Step 1.2: Develop Learning Objectives